ACT Mission, Vision and Commitments

 - Provide targeted programming and services to specific communities in order to realize optimal health outcomes.

-- Diversity in age, culture, (dis)ability, gender, HIV status, language, race, religion, sexual identity, sexual orientation and socioeconomic status is central to our work.
+- Acknowledge that diversity in age, culture, (dis)ability, gender, HIV status, language, race, religion, sexual identity, sexual orientation and socioeconomic status is central to our work.

 - Recognize the presence and impact of all forms of discrimination and marginalization on individuals and communities living with and at risk of HIV, and commit to eliminating them.